alserranor/RecommendationsEngine/README.md

  - README.md: This file.

 ## License

-The code used in this repository is licensed under a MIT license included in LICENSE.txt
+The code used in this repository is licensed under a MIT license included in LICENSE.

 ## Acknowledgements